movementlabsxyz/MIP/MIP/mip-57/README.md

 **TLDR: Informer Information and Warnings**

 The Informer SHOULD provide the information about the circulating `$L1MOVE` and `$L2MOVE` supply `MOVE_circulating(t)`, [see here](#measuring-circulating-supply).
 The circulating supply is lowered from the desired maximum circulating supply `MOVE_Max` by the inflight tokens, [see here](#inflight-tokens).

-> ![NOTE] The inflight tokens are in principle known by the Relayer.
+The inflight-token can be over-approximated.

 The Informer SHOULD provide a warning if the circulating supply exceeds the maximum circulating supply `MOVE_Max`.
-However, as described [here](#difference-in-layer-timestamps), the measured circulating supply could be above `MOVE_Max` due to the difference in timestamps between L1 and L2, thus any warning has to be taken with caution.
+However, due difference in clocks between layers, [see here](#difference-in-layer-timestamps), and the over-approximation of inflight-token, the measured circulating supply could be above `MOVE_Max`.

 #### Measuring circulating supply